Depeche Mode: Fletcher's death and Memento Mori (2022–present)

 On 15 August 2022, the social media accounts for Depeche Mode posted a photo of Gahan and Gore in a recording studio, with them tweeting, "finding stability in what we know and love, and focusing on what gives life meaning and purpose", which magazines like NME suggested was a hint at work on a new studio album.

 On 4 October 2022, Depeche Mode announced their fifteenth studio album Memento Mori and a tour to support the album which started on 23 March 2023; the 23 March 2023 concert, which was held in the Golden 1 Center in Sacramento, California, would also mark Depeche Mode first performance in the United States in five years.
 The tour, which consisted of 112 shows, concluded on April 8, 2024.

 The first single, "Ghosts Again", released on 9 February 2023, was co-written by Richard Butler of the Psychedelic Furs.
 It received relative success in the UK, charting at No. 14.
 "Ghosts Again" had widespread success in the US, charting in the top 10 of 3 Billboard charts.
 Reaching number 2 on the Adult Alternative Songs chart, Gahan said it "captures this perfect balance of melancholy and joy", while Gore said it has "such an upbeat feel to it" and how rare it is for the band to record a song that "I just don't get sick of listening to."

 The band stated that work on the album began during the COVID-19 pandemic in 2020.
 Gahan and Gore said they would send each other ideas for songs, for example Gahan said, "I played guitar and sort of sang on my iPhone", while Gore "sent it back with his angelic voice."
 They also stated that they would be working with James Ford once again as producer along with Marta Salogni mixing for the album.

-Depeche Mode: M, a documentary film chronicling the band's three concerts in Mexico City which were held in September 2023 during the Memento Mori World Tour, would be theatrically released on October 28, 2025.
+Depeche Mode: M, a documentary film chronicling the band's three concerts in Mexico City which were held in September 2023 during the Memento Mori World Tour, was theatrically released on October 28, 2025.

+Depeche Mode became part of the War Child charity project Help(2), contributing a cover version of Buffy Sainte-Marie's song "Universal Soldier".
+The album, produced by James Ford, was released on March 6, 2026.